|Geographical Range||Eastern and Southern Africa from Kenya to the Cape|

 Black rhinos are semi-social and territorial.
 Adult females have overlapping ranges while males are generally solitary and may be territorial.
 Black rhino home ranges vary greatly depending on the habitat and to some extent on sex and age.

 Black rhinos may live up to 35 years in the wild.
 Females reach sexual maturity between ages 4 and 7; males mature between ages 7 and 10.
-Gestation lasts approximately 15-16 months, with a single calf being the norm.
+Gestation lasts approximately 14-16 months, with a single calf being the norm every 2-1/2 to 3 years.

 Millions of years ago, rhinos could be found in North America and Europe as well as in Africa and Asia.
 There are five surviving rhino species, three of which are critically endangered.
 The black rhino and white rhino are found in Africa, while the greater one-horned rhino, Sumatran rhino, and Javan rhino call Asia home.

 The black rhinoceros has been pushed to the brink of extinction by illegal poaching for their horns, and to a lesser extent by loss of habitat.
 A major market for these horns, Arab nations use them to make ornately carved handles for ceremonial daggers.
 The horn is also falsely believed to be medicine in many Asian cultures.
+Rhino horn is made of keratin, which is the same protein that makes up hair and fingernails.
 With the growing purchasing power of many Asian countries and the existence of organized gangs of poachers, the threat to rhinos remains great.

 Help for Rhinos